securiteinfo/yara_qakbot/README.md

-# yara_qakbot
- yara detectiobn rule for Qakbot
+# yara_qakbot :  yara detectiobn rule for Qakbot

+Qakbot, included in .one file have javascript obfuscation.
+This rule detects this obfuscation.
+Works on 30 differents samples so far (5th feb 2023)

+Arnaud JACQUES / SecuriteInfo.com